State Farm Mutual Funds®

 Where you are in your life, your risk tolerance, and your financial goals are all factors that affect the decisions you make and the investments you choose.
-Simply click, call, or stop by an office in your neighborhood today to help you better understand the different types of mutual funds and make informed decisions about your future.
+Simply, click or call 800-447-4930 to help you better understand the different types of mutual funds and make informed decisions about your future.

 Index Funds are stock funds that seek long-term growth by investing in companies based on well-known stock indexes such as the S&P 500® or Russell 2000® indexes.